Januznl/esphome-lilygo-t5-s3-plus/readme.md

 * When its done click on `REST` and it should boot your firmware.
 * Click on `Logs` to see if its working correctly.

+#### Next firmware flashes
+Since the board is now connected to ESPHome, you can update your firmware by using OTA (updates over-the-air)

+* In the Home-Assistant menu click on ESPHome.
+* Click on the 3 dots next to `Logs` on your new device `basic-clock`
+* Click on `Install`
+* Click on `Wirelessly` and your device will be updated over wifi.